SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/debugging/development-mode.md

 ---
+title: crmscript_debug_development_mode
-title: Debugging CRMScript modules
+description: Debugging CRMScript modules
-uid: crmscript_debug_development_mode
-SortOrder: 40
+author:
+so.date:
+keywords:
+so.topic: howto
 ---

+# Debugging CRMScript modules

 CRMScript modules are scripts imported into other scripts files by using the `#included` directive.